It’s a challenging time, emotionally, to be a teenager, or an adult, or a child!

 Zen Buddhist master, Thich Nhat Hanh, explains we should look at emotions as a kind of storm.
 He offers a simple practice for calming and steadying the mind so we can navigate these storms with ease.

 The practice is to sit cross-legged or to lie down on your back and begin breathing into your belly.
 It’s helpful to place your hand on your belly and notice how your belly rises and falls with the breath when you take a deep breath.
+He writes:

 Thich Nhat Hanh uses the metaphor of a tree.